ergoplatform/board/design.md

 * init_election: start time
 * hash_method: sha512
 * Access control method:
-    - K:// K is a function that gives the set of authorized keys for posting.
-Can be dynamic or static (K = const).
+    // K is a function that gives the set of authorized keys for posting.
+    //It can be dynamic or static (K = const).
 If dynamic: K = K(Pt, user_attrs, board_attrs).
+    - K:
     - Initially accepted PKs
     - admin: pk    // pk for the admin